GVSU Sport Leadership Program

 Q: I am in the “Sport Management” Concentration but I am also interested in eventually becoming a coach.
 Is there any way I can receive training to be a coach in addition to my training in the Sport Management Concentration?

-The Certificate in Sport Coaching provides prospective coaches with theoretical knowledge and practical experiences in accordance with the National Standards for Sport Coaches.
+A: The Certificate in Sport Coaching provides prospective coaches with theoretical knowledge and practical experiences in accordance with the National Standards for Sport Coaches.
 The focused coursework consisting of MOV 201: Psycho-social Aspects of Physical Education and Sport, PED 217: Modern Principles of Athletic Training, PED 355: Current Topics in Coaching, and PED 460: Fieldwork in Sport Leadership (Coaching) stresses the importance of developing an athlete-centered coaching philosophy and a scientifically-based understanding of current issues in sports medicine, motor learning and coaching theory.
 Students completing the Certificate in Sport Coaching will have a record of this accomplishment appear on their academic transcript.

 Notice that you will be required to complete a second “Fieldwork” in addition to the one required for your Sport Management Concentration.
 This one must be in a coaching setting.